jbhopkins/bioxtasraw/docs/source/manual/RAW_Settings_and_the_Options_window.rst

 IFT panel
 ---------

-RAW currently supports one built-in method for determining the inverse fourier transform (IFT) of a scattering profile, the Bayesian IFT (BIFT) method.
+RAW currently supports one built-in method for determining the inverse Fourier transform (IFT) of a scattering profile, the Bayesian IFT (BIFT) method.
 In the future we anticipate supporting a python based implementation of the GNOM algorithm called pyGNOM, but currently that is not available.